-Dr. Kenosha Gleaton is board certified in gynecology and obstetrics and the Medical Director of Natalist.
+Dr. Kenosha Gleaton is board certified in gynecology and obstetrics and the Medical Advisor of Natalist.
 She received her MD from MUSC and completed her residency at Carolinas Medical Center in Charlotte, NC.

 Dr. Gleaton is passionate about women, youth, and mentoring.
 She is a Scrubs Camp instructor, a program to increase student entry in healthcare, and serves as a Compassion International adoptive parent.
 She is also a member of the American College of Obstetrics & Gynecology, the American Association of Gynecologic Laparoscopists, and the American Association of Professional Women.